lakshmi2812/Todo-Flask-Pytest-project/README.md

  API tests for the Todo API were developed using pytest.

 ## Features:
-REST API
+REST API<br>
-Uses Marshmallow Schemas and
+Uses Marshmallow Schemas and<br>
+pytest tests to test the API and see the test results in a HTML file

 ## Installation steps: